 Our hairs want us to be gentle with them!
 We should wash them gently, massage them gently, and use gentle hairstyles.
 Hairstyles that exert continuous traction to a specific point cause traction alopecia, which also among the most common causes of hair loss.

 Never take the risk of brushing soaking wet hair.
 Wet hairs are three times more delicate than dry hairs, and brushing them or rubbing them harshly will not only damage the strands but will also weaken the follicles, making your hair prone to hair fall.

 Stress and anxiety:

-This list is not exhaustive by any means, but most of hair loss sufferers lose hair due to one of the above mentioned causes.
+This list is not exhaustive by any means, but most hair loss sufferers lose hair due to one of the above-mentioned causes.
 You should consult a trichologist for proper evaluation of your hair loss cause.

-If you have already lost a lot of hair, reverse may not be that easy, and in some cases not possible even.
-In latter case chances are good that you are a good candidate for a hair transplant.
-Book a free online consultation now and let our experts asses your hair loss pattern.
+If you have already lost a lot of hair, the reverse may not be that easy, and in some cases not possible even.
+In the latter case, chances are good that you are a good candidate for a hair transplant.
+Book a free online consultation now and let our experts assess your hair loss pattern.